mohamedgaddour/Hive_mq_sensor_tempo/README.md

 The DHT11 sensor captures the temperature.

-The red LED lights up to indicate the operation.
+The red LED lights up to verify the connection with the platform Hive_mq .

 The ESP32 board sends the data to HiveMQ over MQTT for monitoring or analysis.